Andreaytm/spectrum/README.md

 There was an issue with the contacts form upon deployment after the PEP8 validation.
 I have altered the contacts/views.py once more to ensure emails are working.
 The issue was with the PEP8 stating that lines were more than 75 characters long.
-I had altered the code to ensure that lines were not more than 75 however this affected the functionality of the contact form.
+I had altered the code to ensure that lines were not more than 75 however this affected the functionality of the contact form, so I have changed this back to the original, however the error that the line has to many characters is displayed when running PEP8.

 ```
 EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'